kovidgoyal/kitty/docs/graphics-protocol.rst

 the image and respond with either OK or an error, as above, but it will not replace an existing image with the same id, nor will it store the image.

-As of September 2021, kitty and WezTerm are the only terminal emulators to support this graphics protocol.
+As of April 2022, kitty and WezTerm are the only terminal emulators to support this graphics protocol completely, with Konsole having partial support.
 We intend that any terminal emulator that wishes to support it can do so.
 To check if a terminal emulator supports the graphics protocol the best way is to send the above *query action* followed by a request for the `primary device attributes <https://vt100.net/docs/vt510-rm/DA1.html>`_.
 If you get back an answer for the device attributes without getting back an answer for the *query action* the terminal emulator does not support the graphics protocol.

 This means that terminal emulators that support the graphics protocol, **must** reply to *query actions* immediately without processing other input.
 Most